 where the leftmost record number represents the database application ID number.
 The record's service is listed in the next field, followed by the LMS database application ID.
 After that is the site number for the record (the distributed television service DTS may have more than one transmitter site under the same file number).
 This is followed by the NAD83/WGS84 coordinates ("|latitude, longitude|") of the station's or application's transmitter site.
 Then there are 360 |latitude, longitude| pairs, with the first coordinate pair corresponding to the contour location at 0 degrees (true north) from the transmitter site, and continuing clockwise at 1 degree intervals to 359 degrees.
 The end of record characters "|^|" finish the line (to help users detect broken lines).
 This makes each line 7,633 characters long (including the end-of-line characters); Code to read these lines should be written with the long record length in mind.
 West longitudes and south latitudes are referenced by negative numbers -- in keeping with the conventions of most GIS systems.
 Regretfully, we cannot honor requests to provide this data in alternative formats.

-To associate specific service contour records with the proper station or application data, match the application ID number and/or LMS application ID of the record with the corresponding application ID number with the LMS' data tables.
-Alternatively, (and certainly much easier than deciphering the CDBS tables structures for the LMS data) use the TV Query with the output type set to create a "pipe-delimited text file" -- that output can then be parsed in accordance with the fields description file at https://www.fcc.gov/media/radio/am-fm-tv-textlist-key to obtain the data most commonly sought by users.
+To associate specific service contour records with the proper station or application data, match the application ID number or LMS application ID the record with the corresponding data in the LMS database.
+Alternatively, (and certainly much easier than deciphering the CDBS or LMS data tables) use the TV Query with the output type set to create a "pipe-delimited text file" -- that output can then be parsed in accordance with the fields description file at https://www.fcc.gov/media/radio/am-fm-tv-textlist-key to obtain the data most commonly sought by users.
 Using the TV Query searches also has the advantage of allowing users to winnow out unwanted station records.
-For example, a TV Query search for all the licensed Class A television stations (service code CA) in Mississippi will exclude station records in other states and services, as well as construction permits and application records.
+For example, a TV Query search for all the licensed full service Digital TV stations (service code DTV) in Illinois will exclude station records in other states and services, as well as construction permits and application records.